tyleretters/nor.the-rn.info/_pages/book-reviews.md

 ---

+### ★ The Left Hand of Darkness by Ursula K. Le Guin

+Transcendent.

+---

 ### Aphex Twin's Selected Ambient Works, Vol. 2 by Marc Weidenbaum

 An amazingly satisfying read.
 I’ve pondered the mysteries of this album for most of my life.
 Weidenbaum's analysis and reflections were an absolute joy.